 What makes Zurker different and unique from existing social networks like Facebook, Twitter or MySpace is that it is a member-owned application.
 It is not funded by VCs (Venture Capital) but funded by members who invest and buy vShares (virtual shares), making them co-owners of the application.
 Another way to earn vShares is by referring friends and other people to join Zurker.

-The vShares that members invest on aren’t real stock but are considered as an agreement between the co-founding developers and users regarding the size of their equity in the venture that will be established.
-Once a 1,000,000 vShares have been allocated, Zurker will be revamped as a public corporation and only then will the vShares turn into real shares.
+The vShares that members invest in aren’t real stock but are considered as an agreement between the co-founding developers and users regarding the size of their equity in the venture that will be established.
+Once a 1,000,000 vShares has been allocated, Zurker will be revamped as a public corporation and only then will the vShares turn into real shares.

 I’ve been trying out Zurker the past few days and the first thing that sticks out is the user interface.
 It is simple and different from what most of us are used to with other social networks.
 I don’t mind the simplicity but the interface right now is a bit clattered and awkward to use, especially the menu navigation where it can be quite confusing to navigate from one area to another or find a specific page (Settings).
 I believe that Zurker should improve the user interface if they want to attract more users.
 Btw, I’m not sure if it’s just me but the color scheme reminds me of MyBlogLog.